BrandonjBradley/CS-4120/Documentation/Initial Schedule.md

 <b>Garrett</b>

-- Start on GUI for input
+- Help where needed (Coding and/or testing)

 #Week 7